310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/shinobu_2.md

 {% img https://f005.backblazeb2.com/file/reitoouji/ro_SpfK66febf13tMI4.webp?timestamp=1727971099485 %}

 {% bubble Shinobu curious %}
 Huh?
-That child… It seems they’re struggling to climb up the rocks.
+That child… It seems they’re struggling to climb up the wall.

 A staff member is helping them, but it seems to me that they can’t get a grasp of the feeling exactly.
 {% endbubble %}

 {% bubble Shinobu northinking %}
 I had also gotten stuck in a similar spot once upon a time.
-I might be able to be of help somehow…
+I might be able to assist them somehow…
 {% endbubble %}

 <div class="minitalk" character="Anzu">